History of English cricket (1846–1863): England Elevens

 The first English touring team pictured on board ship at Liverpool: standing at left Robert Carpenter, William Caffyn, Tom Lockyer; middle row John Wisden, H. H. Stephenson, George Parr, Jem Grundy, Julius Caesar, Thomas Hayward, John Jackson; front row Alfred Diver, John Lillywhite.

 On 7 September 1859, the departure of cricket's first-ever touring team.
 A photograph was taken on board ship before they sailed from Liverpool.
 The team of English professionals went to North America and played five matches, winning them all.
-There were no top-class fixtures.
+There were no important fixtures.
 The 12-man squad was: George Parr (captain), James Grundy, John Jackson (all of Nottinghamshire); Robert Carpenter, Alfred Diver, Thomas Hayward (all of Cambridgeshire); Julius Caesar, William Caffyn, Tom Lockyer, H. H. Stephenson (all of Surrey); John Lillywhite, John Wisden (both of Sussex).

 The English team of 1861–62 just prior to their departure for Australia: left to right Will Mortlock, William Mudie, George Bennett, Charles Lawrence, H. H. Stephenson, W. B. Mallam (organiser), William Caffyn, George Griffith, Tom Hearne, Roger Iddison, Tom Sewell, Ned Stephenson.
 Not in photo: George Wells.

 H. H. Stephenson (Surrey) captained the first English team to tour Australia.
 The other players were William Caffyn, Will Mortlock, George Griffith, William Mudie, Tom Sewell Jr (all Surrey); Roger Iddison, Ned Stephenson (both Yorkshire); Tom Hearne, Charles Lawrence (both Middlesex); George Wells (Sussex); and George Bennett (Kent).
 H. H. Stephenson and Caffyn had toured America in 1859.
 They were abroad from October 1861 until May 1862.
-One top-class match was played and twelve, mostly against odds of at least 18 to 11, that were non-top-class.
+One important match was played and twelve, mostly against odds of at least 18 to 11, that were non-important.